BstName/every-click-counts/README.md

 # What for

 This plugin, aptly named "Every Click Counts", is for counting every click.
 That is, including multiple clicks for the same client.
-This is done by simply not caching the 301 redirects.
+This is done by simply not caching the HTTP 301 redirects.

 # How to